This post may contain affiliate links. Read our disclaimer.

-Well guess what?
+Guess what?
 These savory mashed sweet potatoes are my NEW favorite way to make my favorite starchy vegetable.
-If you love traditional mashed potatoes, I have a feeling you’ll like this version even more!
+If you love traditional mashed potatoes, I have a feeling you'll like this version even more!

-- Almond or coconut milk
+- Almond or coconut milk - can technically use any kind of milk

 Have you tried ghee before?
 I must admit that it's my go-to when roasting sweet potatoes, so I figured why not add it to mashed sweet potatoes, too?
 If you've never tried it, ghee is basically clarified butter, and it IS Paleo-friendly, which is another reason why I opted to use it in this recipe.